progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- #### Changing E-Mail Addresses Globally #### -->

-Innym częstym przypadkiem jest ten, w którym zapomniałeś uruchomić `git config` aby ustawić imię i adres email przed rozpoczęciem prac, lub chcesz udostępnić projekt jako open-source i zmienić swój adres email na adres prywatny.
-W każdym przypadku, możesz zmienić adres email w wielu commitach również za pomocą `filter-branch`.
-Musisz uważać, aby zmienić adresy email które należą do Ciebie, użyjesz więc `--commit-filter`:
+Innym częstym przypadkiem jest ten, w którym zapomniałeś uruchomić `git config` aby ustawić imię i adres e-mail przed rozpoczęciem prac, lub chcesz udostępnić projekt jako open-source i zmienić swój adres e-mail na adres prywatny.
+W każdym przypadku, możesz zmienić adres e-mail w wielu commitach również za pomocą `filter-branch`.
+Musisz uważać, aby zmienić adresy e-mail które należą do Ciebie, użyjesz więc `--commit-filter`:

 <!-- Another common case is that you forgot to run `git config` to set your name and e-mail address before you started working, or perhaps you want to open-source a project at work and change all your work e-mail addresses to your personal address.
 In any case, you can change e-mail addresses in multiple commits in a batch with `filter-branch` as well.
 You need to be careful to change only the e-mail addresses that are yours, so you use `--commit-filter`: -->